 Ludlow College Specific Funds

 - Ludlow College is proud to offer an additional £5,000.00 fund supported by the Millichope Foundation and the Foundation of Ludlow College.
 These awards are designed to help students who do not meet the terms and conditions of the schemes above.
 The application form and procedure are the same as for the bursaries and Learner Support Fund mentioned above - so please apply in the same way.

 - The Foundation of Ludlow College award five scholarships each year for students intending to progress to full time higher education (typically university) in 2017/18.
 Each successful student will receive up to £2,000.00 a year towards the costs of their studies (for a maximum of four years).
 The criteria for selection includes academic achievement, contribution to current school life and financial need.
 The scholarships are open to any student who enrols on and completes a two year full-time programme at Ludlow College.
 These could either be A Levels or a Level 3 Extended Diploma.
-You can download the application form here.
-Applications must be submitted via your school teacher before 31st March 2015.
+The application form for this is currently being updated but will soon be available as a download from this page.

 - The Caitlin Kick Start Trust make £1,000.00 available each year to university applicants in honour of former student, Caitlin Hurcombe.
 Ludlow College students are invited to submit a winning project to a panel each May/June.
 Successful students receive the award to assist with their expenses in the first year of university/further education.
 Please visit Student Services for further information.